 Members: The Fraternity and Sorority Life Standards Board consists of representatives from the Panhellenic Council chapters, the Interfraternity Council chapters, and the Culturally Based Fraternal organizations (only if applications are received from these organizations).
-In addition, the Vice President of Judicial Affairs for the Interfraternity Council, the Vice President of Administration and Judicial Affairs for the Culturally Based Fraternity Council and the Vice President of Judicial Affairs for the Panhellenic Council will co-chair the Fraternity and Sorority Life Standards Board.
+In addition, the Vice President of Judicial Affairs for the Interfraternity Council and the Vice President of Judicial Affairs for the Panhellenic Council will co-chair the Fraternity and Sorority Life Standards Board.
 The Assistant Director for Fraternity and Sorority Life and the Assistant Director of Community Standards and Wellbeing serve as non-voting advisors on the board.